D-Sensei/ASM/Resources/Books.md

 ## Level 2 From NΦVICE to Intermediate
 On this level, it's all about practising,believe me.
 Just don't skip anything. . . . <br>
--Go do some reverse engineering sh*t on . . . shady chinese programs<br>
+- Go do some reverse engineering sh*t on . . . shady chinese programs<br>
-. . . .
-What if it infects my system;<br>
+    - What if it infects my system;<br>
-. . . . . .Bch,That's how we learn it, the hard way.<br>
+          - Bch,That's how we learn it, the hard way_.<br>

 ## Level 3 - Intermediate to Advance
 Bruuuuuuuh, know that you a fucking genius.
 You have my utmost respect, soldier.<br>